 Debt-Free Living vs. Debt Leveraging

-ut if you’re comfortable with some level of risk, and understand the potential for greater returns, then responsibly leveraging debt could be a viable strategy.
+But if you’re comfortable with some level of risk, and understand the potential for greater returns, then responsibly leveraging debt could be a viable strategy.

-5 Tips to Achieve and Maintain a Debt-Free Life
+5 Tips to Become Debt-Free

 1. Create a Realistic Budget

 One of the cornerstones of any successful financial plan is a realistic budget.
-This outlines not only your living expenses, but also your debt payments, savings, and discretionary spending.
+This outlines not only your living expenses, but also your debts, savings, and discretionary spending.
 A budget gives you a clear snapshot of exactly where your money goes each month, enabling you to make informed decisions about your spending.